 When you are issued a parking, photo enforcement, or minor moving violation ticket in the District of Columbia, you have three options to respond to the ticket, according to DC law: pay it, admit with an explanation, or contest it.

-If you want to print a copy of a parking ticket, click the link below:
+If you want to print a copy of a parking ticket, please visit: Copy of Parking Ticket

 To contest a ticket, more information is provided through the links provided in the box to the left.